abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Moore method.md

 > Much of the points that highlight aspects of the author’s modified Moore method may be summed up as it accents, celebrates, encourages, and attempts to hone an internal locus of control.
 >

-For McLoughlin, in particular, part of the point of this method is that it encourages students to *do* mathematics—not just in the sense of writing proofs for theorems which would normally be given in a textbook, but also in the sense of actually doing original work in mathematics: [Enabling environments focus on creating opportunities for growth and action, not on skill-building](Enabling%20environments%20focus%20on%20creating%20opportunities%20for%20growth%20and%20action,%20not%20on%20skill-building.md).
+For McLoughlin, in particular, part of the point of this method is that it encourages students to *do* mathematics—not just in the sense of writing proofs for theorems which would normally be given in a textbook, but also in the sense of actually doing original work in mathematics: [[Enabling environments focus on creating opportunities for growth and action, not on skill-building]].

 1. Both Chalice (1995) and Cohen (1982) report sometimes relaxing this.
 2. Cohen (1982) has undergrads work in teams of 2-3.